svx/k8-traefik/docs/tutorial.md

 Depending on your working environment and use case, the `spec.type` might change.

 <!-- markdownlint-disable -->
-It is **strongly** recommended to understand the available [service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types "Link to Kubernetes doc about service types") before proceeding to the next step.
+It is **important** to understand the available [service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types "Link to Kubernetes doc about service types") before proceeding to the next step.
 <!-- markdownlint-enable -->
 :::

+---

 ## Apply Configuration